Actively Recruiting

 - Baseline Oswestry Disability Index score between 40 and 80

-- Psychologically and psychiatrically eligible for spinal cord stimulation within 180 days prior to baseline
+- Psychologically and psychiatrically eligible for spinal cord stimulation within 180 days before baseline

-- Able to independently read and complete all questionnaires and assessments in English
+- Able to read and complete questionnaires in English independently

-- Female candidates of child-bearing potential agree to use contraception during the study
+- Female participants of childbearing potential agree to use contraception during the study

-- Considered a good candidate for spinal cord stimulation by the principal investigator and a board certified pain management physician
+- Deemed a good candidate for spinal cord stimulation by the principal investigator and a certified pain management physician

 - Willing to cooperate with study requirements